-Know your mobile service hardware and software options before developing, building, and packaging your mobile service solution.
+Know your mobile service hardware and business process options before developing, building, and packaging your mobile service solution.

 Mobile Service Considerations